microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-translator.md

 ## Next Steps

-Now you make the IoT DevKit as a translator by using Azure Function and Cognitive Services.
+Now you make the IoT DevKit as a translator by using Azure Functions and Cognitive Services.
 In this tutorial, you learned how to:

 > [!div class="checklist"]
 > * Use Visual Studio Code task to automate cloud provisions
 > * Configure Azure IoT device connection string
-> * Deploy Azure Function
+> * Deploy Azure Functions
 > * Test the voice message translation

 Advance to the other tutorials to learn: